rei/rei-cedar-docs/docs/foundation/tokens/README.md

 cdr-text-primary-lightmode: #292929;
 ```

-  - The key name defines the usage or how to apply the value to a specific context such as using text on a light background
+  - The key name defines the usage or how to apply the value to a specific context, such as using text on a light background
   - The key stores visual design attributes
   - The key replaces hard-coded values, such as hex values for color or pixel values for spacing
   - Contract of intent will not change when a variable value is updated over time